anyabua/FermiX/README.md

 If you use the data or the methods presented in the paper, we kindly ask you to cite it.

-If you have any questions or issues with the data, feel free to reach out to the authors directly:
+If you have any questions or issues with the data, feel free to open an issue here or reach out to the authors directly:
   * Anya Paopiamsap (@anyabua)
   * David Alonso (@damonge)